 Successful people are also good communicators.

-From Frederick Douglass speaking out against slavery to Marissa Mayer laying out a new path for Yahoo, successful people articulate their ideas clearly.
+From Frederick Douglass speaking out against slavery to Hillary Clinton and Donald Trump trying to get your vote, successful people articulate their ideas clearly.

 If you’re worried that you’re not an effective communicator, take heart.
-Even Warren Buffett was at one time terrified of public speaking until he repeatedly practiced and became a master.
+Even billionaire investor Warren Buffett was at one time terrified of public speaking until he practiced enough.

 Enthusiastic people create success because they’re passionate.
 They love what they’re doing, and we all naturally gravitate toward those who radiate excitement and self-confidence.

-As a result, rather than working alone, this enthusiastic person has garnered a whole tribe of people working toward the same goal .
+As a result, rather than working alone, an enthusiastic person garners a tribe of people working toward the same goal.

-The most successful people among us are those who can keep themselves focused and on task, a fact underscored by the well-publicized fact that many high achievers rise each day long before the sun.
+The most successful people among us are those who can keep themselves focused and on task, a truth illustrated by the well publicized fact that many high-achievers rise each day long before the sun.

-Part of their commitment to self-discipline is accountability.
+Accountability is part of their commitment to self-discipline.
 Successful people realize that at the end of the day, they alone are responsible for their accomplishments — or failures.

-That means most financially successfully people didn’t have their money handed to them, they likely worked hard for it.
+That means most financially successfully people didn’t have their money handed to them — instead, they likely worked hard for it.

-What other characteristics do you think define super-successful people?
-Tell us in the comments below or on our Facebook page.
+What traits do you think have contributed to your success, or lack of it?
+Share your thoughts in comments below or on our Facebook page.